-The appearance of Deepak Chopra in the Epstein files has been met with a familiar mix of shock, outrage, and attempts at explanation.
-For many of us who have spent decades inside spiritual and wellness spaces, however, it has felt grimly familiar.
-The recurring proximity between spiritual authority, elite power networks, and a striking absence of ethical scrutiny is not new.
-Chopra’s presence in those documents reads less like an anomaly and more like another example of patterns that have long shaped wellness and yoga cultures and, frankly, many other industries built on charisma, influence, and access.
+The appearance of Deepak Chopra in the Epstein files has been met with a familiar mix of shock and outrage.
+But, for many of us who have been around spiritual and wellness spaces for decades, it’s all too familiar.
+Chopra’s presence in those documents reads less like an anomaly and more like another example of patterns that have long shaped wellness and yoga cultures and many other industries.
 The reasons these patterns persist are many and complex.
-They include patriarchy, unexamined power, situational narcissism, spiritual bypassing, and cultures that elevate individuals while discouraging challenge.
-They also include our collective willingness to confuse wisdom with authority, and devotion with integrity.
+They include patriarchy, unexamined power, situational narcissism, spiritual bypassing, and a culture that elevates individuals while discouraging challenge.
+They also include our tendency to confuse wisdom with authority, and devotion with integrity.

 It would be impossible to address all of this in a single piece.
-Instead, I wanted to focus here on the dynamics that are especially entrenched in spiritual and wellbeing spaces: how power accumulates, how boundaries erode, how harm is reframed or minimised, and how abuse is allowed to persist even in communities that sincerely believe themselves to be committed to healing.
+Instead, I wanted to focus on the dynamics that are especially entrenched in spiritual and wellbeing spaces: how power accumulates, boundaries erode, harm is reframed or minimised, and how abuse is allowed to persist even in communities that sincerely believe themselves to be committed to healing.
 Chopra’s appearance in the Epstein files is not the centre of this story.
 It is a point of entry into a much larger conversation about authority, accountability, and what we continue to tolerate in the name of spirituality.

 What’s in the files?

-One of Chopra’s most quoted remarks in his correspondence with Epstein about God being a construct while ‘cute girls’ are real is, to me, among the less concerning things they shared.
-But, much more concerning is their 2016 email exchange where Epstein sent Chopra a link to a Daily Mail article (now buried, of course) reporting that a woman who alleged she had been sexually assaulted at age 13 by both Epstein and Donald Trump had withdrawn her civil lawsuit against the future president, saying she was too afraid to continue.
+One of Chopra’s most quoted remarks in his correspondence with Epstein about God being a construct while ‘cute girls’ are real is, to me, among the less concerning things he said.
+Much more concerning is their 2016 email exchange where Epstein sent Chopra a link to a Daily Mail article (now buried, of course) reporting that a woman who alleged she had been sexually assaulted at age 13 by both Epstein and Donald Trump had withdrawn her civil lawsuit against the future president, saying she was too afraid to continue.
 Chopra replied by asking Epstein whether the woman had also dropped her case against him.
-Epstein responded affirmatively.
-Chopra’s reply, sent later that evening, was a single word: “Good.”
+Epstein responded affirmatively, to which Chopra replied with a single word: “Good.”The reply shows a complete absence of concern or moral hesitation in response to an allegation of sexual assault against a child.
+A CHILD!
+There is no expression of empathy for the person who said she was too afraid to continue.
+No recognition of the gravity of the claim.
+Just a relief that the case had been dropped and that the outcome is favourable, tidy, and, well, “good” - an affirmation that the withdrawal of a frightened woman’s case is a positive result.

 Not an Isolated Case or a New Story